rifatoktar/blog_app/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Regarding using components in this flutter project, you can read more detail.

 # 💫 About Me:
 I'm currently working on enhance myself.
 I'm looking to collaborate on more flutter apps development.
 I'm looking for help from who has a mentor enhancing myself about flutter apps development.
 I'm currently learning UI/UX designing and developing with HTML5, CSS3, JS, Flutter and Bootstrap.
 Ask me about Flutter Front-End development and UI designing through Figma and Adobe XD. fun fact is Flutter, HTML, CSS and JS have many package.
 Although, you gonna use only a couple of packages throughout Flutter app developing.